MatthieuMichon/advent-of-code/2019/day-1/README.md

 The personal puzzle input consists in a number of lines, with each line containing one integer encoded as a string.

-## 🔰📃➡ Example File 🔰📃➡
+## 🔰📃➡ Example Contents Format 🔰📃➡

 Using the same encoding for the reference contents and the input contents allows using an identical code path for both.

-The only drawback appears that automating value checking is more complex.
+A drawback is that doing so makes automatic testing is more complex.

-However since the example test set consists of just a few input value and a single result, a manual check is still adequate at this scale.
+With just a few input values and a single result, a manual check is just fine, and thus how I go forward.

 ```
 12